SonyaMoisset/Pluralsight_Training/README.md

 - Bower Fundamentals by Joe Eames
 - Creating JavaScript Modules with Browserify by Jeff Valore
 - Webpack Fundamentals by Joe Eames
+- Introduction to npm as a Build Tool by Marcus Hammarberg
 - NPM Playbook by Joe Eames
 - Using The Chrome Developer Tools by John Sonmez
 - Troubleshooting Skills by Geoffrey Grosenbach